JuanM0412/MQTT/README.md

 - [References](https://github.com/JuanM0412/MQTT/tree/master?tab=readme-ov-file#references)

 ## Introduction
-MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol, widely used in IoT for its low bandwidth consumption and based on the client-server model.
-It was developed by IBM in the 1990s, but has since been adopted by the open-source community and has become an open standard, primarily driven by Oasis.
+MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol widely used in IoT for its low bandwidth consumption.
+It is based on the client-server model.
+IBM developed MQTT in the 1990s, but since then, the open-source community has adopted it, making it an open standard primarily driven by Oasis.

 The communication model of MQTT follows a publish/subscribe approach, which is a messaging pattern where message senders (called "publishers") do not send messages directly to specific recipients, but instead publish messages to "topics."
 Message receivers (called "subscribers") subscribe to one or more topics and automatically receive messages published on those topics.